bauer-alex/APCtools/paper/paper.md

 # Model-based Analysis

-To properly estimate and disentangle the association of a process with age, period, and cohort, we utilize the approach introduced by @clements_2005 who solve the identification problem by representing the effect of one temporal dimension (e.g. cohort) based on a nonlinear interaction surface between the other two dimensions (age and period).
+To properly estimate the association of a process with the individual dimensions age, period, and cohort, we utilize the approach introduced by @clements_2005 who circumvent the identification problem by representing the effect of one temporal dimension (e.g. cohort) based on a nonlinear interaction surface between the other two dimensions (age and period).